Jackliien/download.uspto.data/README.md

 ## function description:

 The function download.uspto.data downloads bibliographic or full text patent data from the USPTO database.
-Bibliographic data contains front page information from each patent that was issued by the uspto from 1976 until present.
+Bibliographic data contains front page information of each patent that was issued by the uspto from 1976 until present.
 Full text data contains the full text of each patent grant issued weekly from 1976 to present.
-The function creates directories in your home directory which correspond to the data types and file types.
-Before downloading, the function will check whether the required data is already in the folder, if this is not the case, the data will be downloaded and stored in the corresponding folder.
+The function creates directories which correspond to the data types and file types.
+Before downloading, the function will check whether the required data is already in the corresponding directory.
+If this is not the case, the data will be downloaded and stored in the corresponding folder.
+During the downloading process the console prints the name of the file that is currently downloaded and the number of files that are left to download.

 ## Instructions to install the package: